MazinLab/gen3-vivado-top/README.md

 The file does not include the new dac uram version (1.32)

 Best timing I saw was WNS=-0.092 TNS = -15.389 with 1clkc.
 Implementation was slightly different than the script with Post-place, rout, and post-route all set to AgressiveExplore (but I'm not sure this was making the difference)
 Several runs were in the ~WNS~-0.150/TNS=-75.
 I also attained WNS~-0.092 once with 8 taps.

+# Notes on new project creation

+run
+add_files -norecurse {C:/Users/one/xilinx_projects/mkidgen3_blocks/wb2axip/rtl/axis2mm.v C:/Users/one/xilinx_projects/mkidgen3_blocks/wb2axip/rtl/skidbuffer.v C:/Users/one/xilinx_projects/mkidgen3_blocks/wb2axip/rtl/sfifo.v}